kmkr/splendid-nudibranch/content.md

 Title	Juvenile Boxfish
 Latin
 Tags	philippines 2014 anilao
 Desc	The members of the boxfish family displays a unique behavior of blowing into the sand of the sea floor to uncover buried food, such as tasty worms and shrimps.
-It's very photogenic.

 DSC02648.jpg